Alveo/pyalveo/readme.md

-PyHCSvLab
+PyAlveo
 =========

-A Python library for interfacing with the HCSvLab/Alveo API
+A Python library for interfacing with the Alveo (HCSVlab) API

 Version
 ----

-0.2
+0.3

 Introduction
 -----------

-PyHCSVlab comprises the ``hcsvlab`` module and its dependencies, which provides object-oriented access to the HCSVlab API, with the following features:
+PyAlveo comprises the ``pyalveo`` module and its dependencies, which provides object-oriented access to the HCSVlab API, with the following features:

 - A Client class with full API coverage
 - API-aware classes representing HCSvLab items, Item Lists, and documents, with sensibly overloaded operators